Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

-The severity of the effects depends on the machine learning algorithm used; some algorithms scale worse than others with regards to the number of features, and some (e.g., k-nearest neighbors algorithm) suffer more from the curse of dimensionality than others.
-Because of these potential drawbacks, it may often be desirable to perform \textit{feature selection} before or during training.
+In ML, we often face high-dimensional tasks with a large number of features. \emph{Sparse} models, i.e., models which use relatively few features, are preferred, because if too many features are considered by a model, (1) the relationship between features and model prediction may be hard to interpret~\citep{Guyon2003}, (2) the cost for model fitting or inference may increase, either in terms of storage, computation, or in terms of actual costs for measuring or acquiring the data~\citep{min2014feature}, (3) the predictive performance of a model might suffer (\emph{curse of dimensionality})~\citep{bellman2015}.
 Feature selection is inherently an MOO problem, as model performance and sparsity tend to be conflicting objectives; a lower number of features often means a lower performance due to reduced information.
-However, for a certain model and configuration there will be a specific desirable quantity of features, that is probably not the maximum number of features~\citep{Kohavi1997}: Including less features will likely decrease the performance due to lack of information, whereas including too many features will create an abundance of information and the configuration suffers increasingly from the curse of dimensionality.
-In the following, we will provide an overview of common feature selection techniques with an emphasis on their connection and possible combination with MOHPO.
-Feature selection approaches are generally categorized into three sections in accordance to how the evaluate feature configurations~\citep{altashi2020featureselreview}:
+However, for a certain model and configuration there will be a specific desirable quantity of features, that is probably not the maximum number of features~\citep{Kohavi1997}: In the following, we will provide an overview of common feature selection techniques with an emphasis on their connection and possible combination with MOHPO.
+They are generally divided into three categories~\citep{altashi2020featureselreview}:

 \paragraph{Embedded methods} methods perform feature selection as part of the model fitting process.
-For example, empirical risk minimization with L0 or L1 regularization shrinks irrelevant coefficients towards zero, and can therefore automatically produce sparse models during training.
-For example,~\citet{louizos2017l0networks} train sparse neural networks via L0 penalization.
-As another example, trees and tree-based methods can inherently produce sparse models by limiting the number of used features through the maximal tree depth.
-As feature selection is performed as part of model fitting, no separate search technique must be used.
+For example, empirical risk minimization with L0 or L1 regularization can shrink irrelevant coefficients to zero, and can therefore automatically produce sparse models during training.
+As another example, trees and tree-based methods can inherently produce sparse models by their greedy split selection.
 The drawback of embedded methods is that they are specific to the model in use.

-\paragraph{Filter methods} approaches use proxies to rank feature subsets by their likely explanatory power independent of the learning algorithm.
+\paragraph{Filter methods} approaches use proxies to rank feature subsets by their likely explanatory power independent of the learning algorithm and before a model is trained.
 Single measures -- for instance, information theoretic measures -- correlation measures, distance measures, or consistency measures ~\citep{Dash1997} are calculated and used for evaluation of different feature subsets.
-Filtering is usually applied before model training.